-Muskrats eat their food on the platforms they have made.
-Their food includes water plants such as water lilies and pondweeds, and living creatures such as crayfish
+- Muskrats eat their food on the platforms they have made.
+Their food includes water plants such as water lilies and pondweeds, and living creatures such as crayfish and snails.

-The first litters of Muskrats are born every May, with breeding season starting the month before.
-Three litters can be born each year with an average of 5-6 kits
+- The first litters of Muskrats are born every May, with breeding season starting the month before.
+Three litters can be born each year with an average of 5-6 kits per litter.